MiRGB/Weather_App/README.md

 This project was created for educational purposes and to practice working with REST APIs and asynchronous JavaScript (fetch).
 Feedback and contributions are welcome!

-## 📄 Copyright Notice
+## 📄 License

-Copyright © MiRGB, 2025.
+⚠️ This project is not open source.
 All rights reserved.
+For review purposes only.
+See the [LICENSE](./LICENSE) file for full terms.